israman30/Israel-Portfolio/README.md

 ### Professional Exeperience

 *iOS Software Engineer at Microsoft*
-> *Creating and maintaining a sophisticated, fully-fledged production application developed in ```SwiftUI```.
-Crafting inclusive components to enhance accessibility for diverse languages and countries, impacting millions and ensuring an intuitive user experience.
-Collaborating closely with the UX Design team to deliver optimal user interactions.*
+> *Developing and maintaining a complex, full-scale production application in ```SwiftUI```, with a focus on creating accessible components that cater to a global audience.
+Ensuring an intuitive user experience for millions by enhancing inclusivity across languages and regions.
+Working closely with the UX Design team to deliver seamless, user-friendly interactions.*

 *iOS Engineer at Limeade*
 > *"Lead the development, maintenance, and collaboration of iOS front-end projects, specializing in ```A11y``` (Accessibility) user interface design.
 Proactively contribute to the CI/CD pipeline by creating, maintaining, and reviewing clean, readable, and testable code, ensuring high-quality software delivery."*